 WAIT to buy clothes until after your baby shower.
 Trust me.
 You’ll have the urge to buy tons of cute newborn onesies and dresses and then bam, you’ll pop out a kid who outgrows the “newborn stage” in one week.
 Now what?
 The best thing we ever did was pick up a few packs of Gerber white onesies.
 Never underestimate the power and convenience of a plain onesie.

 We bought all Medela bottles and guess what!
 She doesn’t like Medela bottles!
 Not that your baby won’t- each is different.
 But, perhaps instead of buying the schmorgasboard first, buy a few different types of bottles and see which one she likes best.
 Generally, if you plan on breastfeeding, they recommend slow flow nipples.
 But feel your little shark out.

 Mittens!
 Who knew?
 Well apparently lots of people but us.
 Luckily my cousins who had twins gave us a whole baggy full which was great because AB loves to grab her face and scratch it.
 A friend’s mom told me that when my friend was a baby she scratched her eye and had to get surgery on it.
 NO THANKS.
 Mittens for life!

 First Aid Kit – If a family member makes you one with Gripe Water, a thermometer, baby Tylenol, and all the basics, they’ll become your favorite relative.
 On that note, I’m told Gripe Water is the answer to all your woes.
-I have no proof, but I do put in a dose with her bed time bottle and anytime she’s extra gassy and she’s less fussy afterwards, so there’s that.
+I have no proof, but I do put in a dose with her bedtime bottle and anytime she’s extra gassy and she’s less fussy afterward, so there’s that.

 Honestly, the biggest thing I learned was that you don’t need everything right away.